balbasty/notes/registration.md

 Since the regulariser is quadratic, all preconditioners will have the shape $\mathbf{P} = \left(\mathbf{H}^{\text{approx}} + \mathbf{R}\right)$, where $\mathbf{H}^{\text{approx}}$ is some alternative to the true Hessian of the similarity term.
 In this section, we will focus on variants of $\mathbf{H}^{\text{approx}}$.

-[Gauss-Newton](https://en.wikipedia.org/wiki/Gauss%E2%80%93Newton_algorithm) is generally presented in the context of nonlinear least-squares optimization.
+[Gauss-Newton](https://en.wikipedia.org/wiki/Gauss%E2%80%93Newton_algorithm) is generally presented in the context of nonlinear least-squares optimisation.
 Keeping it general, let's assume that

 $$
 \mathcal{S}(\boldsymbol\theta) = \frac{1}{2} \mathcal{F}(\boldsymbol\theta)^{\mathbf{T}} \mathbf{W} \mathcal{F}(\boldsymbol\theta)